dli-training/dli-training.github.io/_sessions/en/2-lightning.md

 weight: 7
 lang: en
 ref: 2-lightning
-presenter: [Daniel Brendle-Moczuk, Alex Cooper, Matthew Gertley, Chantal Ripp, Sarah Rutley]
+presenter: [Daniel Brendle-Moczuk, Alex Cooper, Jane Fry, Matthew Gertler, Chantal Ripp, Sarah Rutley]
 length:
 time:
 category: presentation
 session-link:
 ---
-Lightning Talk presenters will be available to answer questions about their pre-recorded content.
+Lightning talks will be available for viewing throughout the training week.
+In this session, presenters will answer questions about the pre-recorded talks.
+Please view the videos in advance of the session.

 <!--more-->